 - Store your dongles by the printer (because that’s when you need them, right!).

-- Keep ski gear in spare cupboards where it’s not in the way of your daily clothing.
+- Keep ski gear and other seasonal clothing or equipment in spare cupboards where it’s not in the way of your daily clothing.

 - Store your emergency kit in the kitchen cupboard where you can grab it fast!

 One of the biggest lessons I learned during lockdown was the fact that I did not need to take THAT MANY cards with me every time I left the house!

 I had recently downsized myself from a rather bulky wallet down to a pouch type version.
 Super cute, right!
 But I still had nearly a dozen cards in it, plus lotto tickets and a wee bit of cash.

 During lockdown I took out everything and left only my drivers license and my credit/ ATM card.
 Simple!
 It’s not at all bulky.

 AND 2 days ago I lost my wallet.
 Happily it was found in my husband’s car after a beach trip we had had over the weekend.
 BUT, I didn’t really stress too much because I knew that my life was not in there.
 Just a couple of cards which were easily replaced.

 3. Plan dinner at lunch time, or even in the morning

 This one’s tough.
 I know that.
 But here’s the thing.
 You will not want to make dinner at 5 or 6pm.
 Let alone think about what you are having.
 The hardest part is to decide the what.

 So, while you’re having your lunch ….
 Plan what you might have that night.